boots-edu/textbook/source/text/6-polymorphism/overrides.md

 We can build in some default behaviors to our superclasses, and override those behaviors in our subclasses if it makes sense, or just use the superclass implementation if it is sufficient.

 ### An Example
-Here is an example of an overridden method that calls the parent’s version of the method, but then adds some functionality of its own.
+Here is an example of an overridden method that calls the parent's version of the method, but then adds some functionality of its own.

 > Notice the code super.getDescription()
 While we user super() to call the constructor of the superclass, we can use super.methodname() to call any method on the superclass even if it is overridden.